Q: How do you get your ideas?

 A: Until I started my first paranormal, I didn’t appreciate the freedom the author has while world building.
 With historicals and contemporarie, you need accurate research about your hero/heroine’s careers, current events, what they wear and eat, where they go.
 With paranormals, I can make the rules (as long as I’m consistent) and give my imagination and characters free reign.
 Thinking outside the box is a lot of fun.
 And paranormals with a time travel element let me combine my love of history and historicals with a contemporary voice.

 Each subgenre has its advantages and disadvantages.
 Contemporaries set in my home town are fun because I’m familiar with the streets my characters walk on.
 I can describe actual buildings or landmarks, if needed.
 I don’t have to worry about anachronisms, though certain cultural references can date a manuscript.
+Also, they say, “write what you know,” and it’s easier to know modern day living than medieval life.

 Q: Do you have a day job?

-A: I’m a voiceover and on-camera actor (for more information please visit ruthtalks.com), and sometimes do freelance writing and editing.
+A: I’m a voiceover and on-camera actor (for more information please visit ruthtalks.com), and do some freelance writing and editing.
 I also give online and in person workshops on a variety of topics.
 This mix works well, because on days I don’t have auditions or bookings I can concentrate on writing.

 Rejections: One ‘No’ Closer to ‘Yes’